Tufts faculty conduct sustainability research in three main areas:

 mechanical behavior, and heat treatment.

-Assistant Professor Tom Vandervelde is bringing new approaches to the quest
+Associate Professor Tom Vandervelde is bringing new approaches to the quest

 for cheaper solar power.
 One technique uses quantum dots, tiny crystalline